dalwar23/python_practice/README.md

 Introduction
 ===============
 This practice files contains some simple basic python coding to start with.
+No complex coding involved.

-Python version :
+Python Version :
 ================
 Python 3.3.2 (v3.3.2:d047928ae3f6, May 16 2013, 00:03:43) [MSC v.1600 32 bit (Intel)] on win32